-Chisos Basin Campground, Big Bend National Park, Big Bend Nat.
-Park, TX
+Chisos Basin Campground, Big Bend National Park, TX

 Chisos Basin Campground is part of Big Bend National Park in Texas (4 hrs 10 min west of Del Rio, TX) with an elevation of 5,174 feet.
-There are a total of 59 campsites.
+There are a total of 59 campsites including 3 tent-only sites.
 The campground is open all year.
 56 sites can accommodate RVs and trailers between 15 and 24 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Each site includes a picnic table and fire ring with grill.
-There is a fee of $16.00 per night.
+Prices start at $16.00 per night.
 Some amenities include drinking water, dump station, restroom, trash dumpster, flush toilets.
 Activities include hiking trails.

 Make a Reservation